-Chess is wonderful game of the mind.
+Chess is a wonderful game of the mind.
 It’s simple to learn and complex to master.
 It’s a game that provides you with a team; each piece offering different value to the team.
 A pawn can only move one space per turn while the queen has free reign over the board.
 The contributions of each piece vary, but collectively, they can be used to create a very strong strategy that leads to victory.

 The game of chess can parallel many different walks of life.
 HBO’s the Wire used chess to beautifully illustrate the positions within a crime organization.
 But chess can also represent your company’s organizational chart.
 The queen is the CEO, the king is the COO, and pawns are like specialists and managers.